carpentries-incubator/python-text-analysis/_episodes/08-wordEmbed_word2vec-algorithm.md

 [Image Source](https://israelg99.github.io/2017-03-23-Word2Vec-Explained/#:~:text=How%20does%20Word2Vec%20produce%20word,to%20reduce%20a%20loss%20function.)

 In the above digram, we can see...
-- The input layer has 10,000 elements representing 10,000 words in this model's vocabulary
+- The input layer has 10,000 dimensions representing 10,000 words in this model's vocabulary
 - The hidden layer of the model has 300 neurons.
 Note that this number also corresponds to the dimensionality of the word vectors extracted from the model.
 - The output layer has one neuron for each possible word in the model's vocabulary